Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Tips to Make Unbagged Leaf Mulching Successful

-• Use a Mulching Mower: If possible, use a lawnmower equipped with a mulching blade and deck that’s designed for mulching leaves.
+• Use a Mulching Mower: Use a lawnmower equipped with a mulching blade and deck designed for mulching leaves.
 These mowers are better at finely chopping leaves and distributing them evenly.

-• Regular Maintenance: To prevent excessive leaf buildup, mow the lawn regularly during the fall season as leaves accumulate.
+• Regular Maintenance: To prevent excessive leaf buildup, mow the lawn regularly during fall as leaves accumulate.
 This helps ensure the leaves are chopped finely and distributed evenly.

 • Adjust Mower Height: Set your mower’s cutting height appropriately.
-In general, mowing at a slightly lower height than usual can help ensure the leaves are mulched effectively.
+Mowing at a slightly lower height than usual can help ensure the leaves are mulched effectively.

-• Compost the Leaves: If you have a compost pile, consider adding the mulched leaves to it.
+• Compost the Leaves: If you have a compost pile, consider adding the mulched leaves.
 They’ll break down over time, and you can use the compost to enrich your garden soil.

 Benefits of Leaf Litter Mulch in the Garden